 Limitation on enrollment: Audition on or before the first class meeting.
 Develop a concert repertoire in the genre of ballet, as choreographed by a visiting artist or dance faculty.
 Rehearsal and practice of a concert piece choreographed by the faculty artist.
-May be taken a total of three times.
 54 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)

-DAN-D16 - Dance Repertoire, Tap UC, CSU
+DAN-D16 - Dance Repertoire, Tap

 Limitation on enrollment: Audition on or before the first class meeting.
 Develop a concert repertoire in the genre of tap, as choreographed by a visiting artist or dance faculty.
 Rehearsal and practice of a concert piece choreographed by the faculty artist.
-May be taken a total of three times.
 54 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)

-DAN-D17 - Dance Repertoire, Ethnic UC, CSU
+DAN-D17 - Dance Repertoire, Ethnic

 Limitation on enrollment: Audition on or before the first class meeting.
 Develop a concert repertoire in the genre of ethnic dance, as choreographed by a visiting artist or dance faculty.
 Rehearsal and practice of a concert piece choreographed by the faculty artist.
-May be taken a total of three times.
 54 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)

-DAN-D18 - Dance Performance Production UC, CSU
+DAN-D18 - Dance Performance Production